Victoria-Qiao/Cassava-Leaf-Disease-Classification/README.md

 ## Preprocessing of the dataset

 We deployed data augmentation techniques to help mitigate overfitting.
-Some functions provided in the **Albumentations** library were applied.
+Some functions provided in the [Albumentations]([https://www.kaggle.com/c/cassava-leaf-disease-classification/data](https://github.com/albumentations-team/albumentations)) library were applied.

-Asequence of data augmentation methods is implemented sequentially for each image.
+A sequence of data augmentation methods is implemented sequentially for each image.
 For each input image, a region with a specified size is cropped randomly within the original image.
 Then for the cropped image, **transpose**, **flip operations**, **rotate**, and **normalize** are implemented to make training images various, which could enhance the generalization ability of a model.

 ## The design of our classification model